 October 12, 1992— Institute grantees Drs.
 Edwin G. Krebs and Edmond H. Fischer were awarded the Nobel Prize in Physiology or Medicine for their work on reversible protein phosphorylation.
 At the time of the award, the scientists had been receiving continuous NIDDK grant support since 1951 and 1956, respectively.

-October 30, 1992—In response to congressional language, the NIDDK initiated a program to establish gene therapy research centers with emphasis on cystic fibrosis.
+October 30, 1992—In response to congressional language, NIDDK initiated a program to establish gene therapy research centers with emphasis on cystic fibrosis.

-November 1, 1993—The functions of the NIH Division of Nutrition Research Coordination, including those of the NIH Nutrition Coordinating Committee, were transferred to the NIDDK.
+November 1, 1993—The functions of the NIH Division of Nutrition Research Coordination, including those of the NIH Nutrition Coordinating Committee, were transferred to NIDDK.

 June 1994—In response to congressional language, NIDDK established the Weight-control Information Network (WIN), an information service about obesity, weight management and nutrition.

 October 10, 1994—Drs.
 Martin Rodbell and Alfred G. Gilman received the Nobel Prize in Physiology or Medicine for discovering G-proteins, a key component in the signaling system that regulates cellular activity.
 Dr. Rodbell discovered the signal transmission function of GTP while a researcher at the then-named NIAMD.